mneri/csv/README.md

     }

 We first need to define a `CsvConverter`.
 Converters have two methods: `toObject()` used to define object creation starting from a CSV line and `toCsvLine()` used to convert an object to a CSV line.
+The library handles all the details of the CSV format and lets you work with plain and clean Java Strings.

     public class PersonConverter implements CsvConverter<Person> {
         @Override